 Housing is limited to full-time undergraduate students, i.e. those taking 12 credit hours or more per semester.
-Exceptions will be reviewed by the Director of Residence Life.
+Exceptions will be reviewed by the Director of Residential Life.

-Under the leadership of the Director of Residence Life and Associate Director of Community Standards & Operations, Master’s-level professional staff Resident Directors and trained student Resident Assistants staff all residence halls.
-Both the RAs and the professional staff help students resolve personal and residence related concerns.
-In the First-Year Complex, the Suite Village, and the Townhouses, a live-in Resident Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.
+The Office of Residential Life is comprised of both professional and para-professional student staff (Resident Assistants (RAs)).
+Both the RAs and the professional staff help students resolve personal and residence-related concerns.
+In the First-Year Complex, the Suite Village, and the Townhouses, a live-in Community Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.

 Community living requires that large numbers of students observe the rights of others living in close proximity.
 Thus, there are specific regulations listed in the Student Handbook pertaining to those students living in University residence halls.

 Tailored specifically to meet the social and academic needs of new students, the First-Year Complex consists of three residence halls, and they house approximately 300 students each.
-Live-in Resident Directors supervise the activities of eight Resident Assistants and coordinate diverse programming efforts.
+Live-in Community Directors supervise the activities of Resident Assistants and coordinate diverse programming efforts.

-The first floor of Hall 17 serves as a common area for the building and the entire Suite Village and is equipped with a café/dining area, a living room/lounge and multi-function room.
+The first floor of Newport House serves as a common area for the building and the entire Suite Village and is equipped with a café/dining area, a living room/lounge and multi-function room.

-Most seniors live in the two-story townhouse apartments, which consist of single and double bedrooms, two bathrooms, living room, dining area, and fully-equipped kitchen.
-While each apartment has complete cooking facilities, students may purchase meals through the University meal program.
+Most seniors live in the two-story townhouse apartments, which consist of single and double bedrooms, two bathrooms, a living room, dining area, and fully equipped kitchen.
+While each apartment has complete cooking facilities, students may purchase a meal plan.